wp-plugins/wp-seo-yoast-integration-mq-translate/readme.txt

 = What’s going on if i deactivate the Wordpress SEO by Yoast plugin or mqtranslate plugin? =

 The plugin depends on these modules or plugins for a correct behaviour because the plugin overwrite some classes to add functionality.
 If you deactive one (or both) plugins, the Wordpress SEO integration will try load the plugins, but this could cause unpredictable behaviour.

 = How do i contribute to this plugin? =

-I’ve open a project in my github profile.
+Ive open a project in my github profile.
 Feel free to fork and change the code.

 == Screenshots ==